Viewing Tests and Configuration Problems

 Viewing Problems on Project Overview Page

-The project overview page also displays the number of tests failed in build configurations as well as other problems.
-When the data in the problematic build configuration is not expanded, the link under the tests number takes you to the Current Problems page (see below).
+The Project Overview page also displays the number of tests failed in build configurations as well as other problems.
+When the data in the problematic build configuration is not expanded, the link under the tests number takes you to the Current Problems tab (see below).

 When you expand the build configuration data, the problem summary appears.
 The presentation of problems is shortened if your browser does not have enough horizontal space.

 To view problematic build configurations and tests in your project, open the Project Home page and go to the Current Problems tab.

 By default, the Current Problems tab displays data for all build configurations within a project.
 To limit the data displayed, use the Filter by build configuration drop-down menu.